apache/iceberg/site/docs/community.md

 and all who engage with the community are expected to be respectful, open, come with the best interests of the community in mind, and abide by the Apache Software Foundation [Code of Conduct](https://www.apache.org/foundation/policies/conduct.html).

-More information specific to the Apache Iceberg community is in the next section, [the Path from Contributor to Committer](#the-path-from-contributor-to-committer)
+More information specific to the Apache Iceberg community is in the next section, [the Path from Contributor to Committer](#the-path-from-contributor-to-committer).

 ### Participants with Corporate Interests